zackxconti/adversarial_attack/README.md

 # adversarial_attack
-This repository hosts a python programme to generate adversarial noise to images for targeted misclassificaiton.
+This repository hosts a python programme to generate adversarial noise to images for targeted misclassification.